Wondering how a 529 plan can help you save for your child's future? First, you need to know the basics.

 What if I am not ready to open a 529 yet?

-We can see how you might feel that way—most parents are pretty busy these days.
+We can see how you might feel that way—most families are pretty busy these days.
 But starting to save early can make a big difference, and, after you have completed your research, opening an account only takes about 10 minutes.

 Need more information?